kxie95/kxie95.github.io/_posts/2018-05-09-MYOB-Google-Comparisons.md

 Here are some comparisons between my internship at Google, and my graduate experience at MYOB:

 ## Finding the right people
+**Application Process**:
-**Google**: Two technical interviews over Google Docs and phone.
+**Google**: Online form screening and two technical interviews over Google Docs and phone.
-**MYOB**: Video screening, in-person group activities with other candidates and non-technical interview.
+**MYOB**: Video screening, in-person group activities with other candidates, and non-technical interview(s).

 I feel that Google does well in finding people who are technically strong, but there isn't enough focus in finding candidates who are a great match value-wise.
 I have a feeling that their bet was on being able to mould people into the culture at Google.

 MYOB on the other hand focuses more on finding people who fit in value-wise, with not much focus on technical skill (apart from questions about past experiences on projects).
-Our thinking is that technical skill is easier train up whereas someone's values are hard to break.
+Our thinking is that technical skill is easier train up whereas someone's values are hard to change.

+## TBC